CB2u—Intro to U.S. Customs Brokerage: Part 2, Customs Broker Transactions, Supervision and Work Flow

 Entry of Goods for a Temporary or Conditional Time Period

-Goods which are to be in the the U.S. only temporarily, or are imported for exhibition only, are often entered under special provisions to avoid the payment of duty and/or simplify the import and re-export process.
-This lesson addresses these types of entries/procedures.
+Goods which are to be in the the U.S. only temporarily, or are imported for exhibition only, are often entered under special provisions to avoid the payment of duty or to simplify the import and re-export process.
+This lesson addresses these types of entries.

 (Estimated study time: 1 hour 0 minutes)

-In this lesson we continue our examination of various types of customs entries in terms of the intended disposition of the goods, including foreign trade zone entries and transportation-in-bond.
+In this lesson we continue our examination of customs entries in terms of the intended disposition of the goods, including foreign trade zone entries and transportation-in-bond.

 (Estimated study time: 1 hour 1 minute)